oktadev/byob-dashboard/README.md

    e.g. via npm:

-   Navigate to the /byob-dashboard folder and run:
+   cd to the /byob-dashboard folder and run:

    ```
    npm install -g serverless